I. Description of Works

 Visual inspection should be conducted for qualifying the welding and weld joints by a qualified third-party inspector as per DVS 2202 Standard.

-V.9 Conducting Survey and Laying Out the HDPE Pipes
+V.9 Conducting Survey and Laying Out the HDPE Piping

 The area will be marked in a grid system after the baseline ground level is completed using a GPS system.
 All underground as well as existing services and obstructions are carefully identified and dealt with before this work begins.

-The surveyor must ensure that all survey equipment has a valid calibration certificate, as well as that pipe laying is completed to the required line and level.
+The surveyor must ensure that all survey equipment has a valid calibration certificate, as well as those pipe layings (for example drainage pipes, irrigation pipes, and other related underground services), are completed to the required line and level.

 Other relevant data should be included in addition to the survey report.